 WE CAN Build independent and resilient learners who are able to communicate confidently

-When developing new skills, children are supported to keep going, build resilience and maintain a growth mindset.
+When developing new skills, children are supported to persevere, build resilience and maintain a growth mindset.

-Geography lessons present children with many opportunities for peer to peer discussion and developing presentation skills.
+Geography lessons present children with many opportunities to develop communication skills e.g. through their knowledge and application of geographical language.

 WE CAN Listen to and treat each other and all members of the community with respect, tolerance and concern